 The differences between the sound of different trumpets and cornets is the bore size.
 The bore size is the diameter of the tubing used to make a trumpet or cornet.
 Bore sizes vary according to the trumpet.
 A smaller bore will give a mellow, softer tone and a larger bore will be for trumpets used for a more pronounced tone.
-Professional trumpet players will have different trumpets for different types of playing.
+Professional trumpet players will have different trumpets for different types of playing or styles of music.
 They will also have different sized mouthpieces for different types of music.

 The tubing on a trumpet is cylindrical and a consistent diameter throughout until you get the bell.
 The cornet has a conical bore which gradually increases the throughout.
 This difference gives two very different sounds.
 Broadly speaking you would be looking at the difference between the two instruments like this;